 Related: How Wacom Pens work

 Cables are flimsy, distracting and usually the first thing to get damaged – no matter what the device is.
 The wireless technology is not competent enough as of now to transfer real-time image and pen data.
 So most of the devices aim to minimize wires.

 The first cable connects to an HDMI port, the second cable goes to USB-A port and the third cable connects to the included AC adapter.
 The other end of the cable connects to the drawing tablet.

 The cables including the AC adapter is long enough for most of the people and you will not have issues even if your CPU is away from the desk.

-As you may have observed by now, Wacom Cintiq 16 do not have any customizable buttons on the tablet.
+As you may have observed by now, Wacom Cintiq 16 does not have any customizable buttons on the tablet.
 If you really want to use shortcut keys – then you will need the Expresskey remote.

 The Expresskey has a total of 17 buttons and a touch ring, which gives you more than sufficient buttons to work with.
 Its buttons have different shape and sizes along with little-raised bumps and dots to help identify them without looking.
 It connects wirelessly and works very well.